 Shinya noted network usage is a “mercurial and fluctuating attribute” which can easily create a poor experience for customers if not managed effectively.
 Cloud-based solutions can help operators respond to usage spikes and dynamically allocate network resources in near-real-time, alleviating the congestion experienced by users.

 But while the idea of migrating operations to the cloud is “hardly revolutionary”, Shinya noted telcos have been slow to make the shift.

 “When you take a look at the various worldwide verticals, financial services or retail or supply chain or pharmaceutical or whatever, many of these have thoroughly by now embraced cloud and SaaS [Software-as-a-Service] and hosted solutions, and they are well into their cloud transformations.
 Our view is that is less true of telco as a worldwide industry…and the carriers that are doing this, stand out.”

 We are dedicated to partnering with our 330 global Telco Operator customers on their journey to becoming Digital Telcos.
 We expect our cloud offerings to deliver Total Cost of Ownership savings to our customers of up to 90% and we are thrilled to work with AWS’s dedicated Telecom business to extend our joint offerings.Mike Shinya, CEO of ZephyrTel

 Meeting the need

-He noted the company’s options are “constrained by what’s available,” since ZephyrTel generally acquires companies which have already listed, rather than trying to persuade a company it should sell.
+He noted the company’s options are “constrained by what’s available,” since ZephyrTel generally acquires companies that have already listed, rather than trying to persuade a company it should sell.

-“We want to be behind the technologies going to the cloud” which will help operators as they move to digitise their businesses, migrate to 5G and launch IoT offers, he said.
+“We want to be behind the technologies going to the cloud” which will help operators as they move to digitize their businesses, migrate to 5G and launch IoT offers, he said.